-Please Note this is a general list of Post Treatment Care and may not be applicable to all issues.
-If you are unsure or a have any qustions please discuss with Dr. Richard.
+Please note: this is a general list of post-treatment care and may not be applicable to all issues.
+If you are unsure or have any questions, please discuss with Dr. Richard.

 Purpose

-The following recommendations have been compiled from many doctors and thousands of clinical observations.
+The following recommendations have been compiled from the insights of many doctors and thousands of clinical observations.
 The intent of this material is to make you aware of activities that commonly put the patient at risk for spinal injury.
-In addition, the below noted activities and can impede or interfere with your healing and prolong your treatment regimen.
-If you have any specific questions not answered in the following, please ask Dr. Richard.
+In addition, the following activities can impede or interfere with your healing and prolong your treatment regimen.
+If you have any specific questions not answered below, please ask Dr. Richard.

 Exercise During the Initial Intensive Care Period

-If you have been exercising at the time of your injury or symptoms occurring please observe the following recommendations unless directed differently from your doctor.
+If you have been exercising at the time of your injury or symptoms occurring, please observe the following recommendations unless directed differently by your doctor.
 If you were not involved in an exercise program, beginning one at this time is not recommended.
-Recommendations will be given for exercise once your condition has left the acute phase of your healing process.
-Exercise can interfere with the healing of your injury causing unnecessary inflammation during the acute phase of your injury.
+Recommendations for exercise will be provided once your condition has left the acute phase of your healing process.
+Exercise can interfere with the healing of your injury, causing unnecessary inflammation during the acute phase of your injury.

 Week 1-2: Light walking